 Thank you for your interest in Paulding Putnam Electric’s renewable energy Net Billing Program (NBP).
 This program is intended for Renewable Producers of 25 kW or less.
 Here are the steps to follow:

-- To ensure your renewable energy system is installed safely and to code, we ask that you review the Net Billing Program Information Sheet below.
+- To ensure your renewable energy system is installed safely and to code, we ask that you review the policies below.

-- The NBP Information Sheet contains links to the forms necessary to begin the process of connecting your renewable energy system to the PPEC distribution grid.
+- The "Forms and Agreements" section below contains links to the forms necessary to begin the process of connecting your renewable energy system to the PPEC distribution grid.
 It also contains schedule information that provides a timeline for completion of the connection process.

 - After reviewing the materials, but BEFORE starting any installation, call Peter Niagu at 1-800-686-2357 or email firstname.lastname@example.org to start the process.